Learning Calibrated Uncertainties for Domain Shift: A Distributionally Robust Learning Approach: Distributionally Robust Learning

 where $\bm{g}_t(\bm{x})=P_t(Y|X=\bm{x})$ and $\bm{f}(\bm{x}; \bm{w}_r, \bm{\theta}, \bm{r}_d)$ takes the form in Theorem \ref{thm:para}:

-{\bf Parameter learning}: Note that $\bm{g}_t$ in the first loss term of Eq. (\ref{eq:joint_loss}) concerns the conditional label distribution on target which is assumed to be not available.
-However, with the deep DRL formulation, we can compute and evaluate the gradients of $\theta$ and $\phi(\bm{x}, \bm{w}_r)$ directly with the change of measure in the derivation of the gradients~\cite{liu2014robust}, since the gradients are only associated with the source data and labels.
-We show this in Figure \ref{fig:network}(a) that the representation learning network $\phi$ only has source data as the input.
-We then update $\theta$ and $\bm{w}_r$ using the computed gradients and also directly back-propagate from the second loss term to update $\bm{w}_d$.
-Finally, we treat the densities as trainable variables and derive gradients for them from the first loss term.
-According to the Bayes rule, $\frac{P_s(\bm{x})}{P_t(\bm{x})} = \frac{\tau_s P(t)}{\tau_t P(s)}$, where $P(t)$ and $P(s)$ are the amount of unlabeled data from each of the domain during the training process.
-Since we usually use the same amount of source and target data in each batch, they cancel out by following $\frac{P(s)}{P(t)} = 1$.
+\paragraph{Parameter learning:} Note that $\bm{g}_t$ in the first loss term of Eq.~\ref{eq:joint_loss} concerns the conditional label distribution on target which is assumed to be not available.
+However, with the DRL formulation, we can compute and evaluate the gradients of $\bm{\theta}$ and $\bm{\phi}(\bm{x}, \bm{w}_r)$ directly with a change of measure in the derivation of the gradients so that the gradients' calculation does not depend on the target distribution (see details in appendix).
+We show this in Fig.~\ref{fig:network}(a) that the representation learning network $\bm{\phi}$ only uses source data as the input.
+In this way, the parameter learning process that \textbf{originally depend on source and target data distributions (loss function) are now only associated with the source data and labels (gradient)}.
+We then update $\bm{\theta}$ and $\bm{w}_r$ using the computed gradients and also directly back-propagate from the second loss term in Eq. \ref{eq:joint_loss} to update $\bm{w}_d$.
+Finally, we treat the densities as trainable variables and derive gradients for them from the first loss term (details shown in appendix).
+By the Bayes rule, $\frac{P_s(\bm{x})}{P_t(\bm{x})} = \frac{\tau_s P(t)}{\tau_t P(s)}$, where $P(t)$ and $P(s)$ are the amount of unlabeled data from each domain during the training process.
+Since we use the same amount of source and target data in each batch, they are canceled out by following $\frac{P(s)}{P(t)} = 1$.
 Then $\bm{f}$ in Theorem \ref{thm:para} is reduced to Eq. \ref{eq:deep_form}.
-Therefore, in addition to the binary classification loss, parameter $\bm{w}_d$ of the discriminative network is also trained with gradients from the first loss term.
-We summarize the procedure in Algorithm \ref{alg:endtoend}, and refer to the appendix for more details.
+Therefore, besides the binary classification loss, the parameter $\bm{w}_d$ of the discriminative network is also trained with gradients from the first loss term.
+Algorithm \ref{alg:endtoend} shows the details.